Skip to Main Content

 PNC Bank has a fairly large regional presence, with over 2,000 branches in the Northeast, South and Midwest.
 Customers can schedule branch appointments in advance through the bank’s website.

-The bank offers a wide range of CDs, with terms from seven days to 10 years.
+The bank offers a wide range of CDs, with terms from one month to 10 years.
 The CDs all require $1,000 to open, and several terms are promotional, which pay above-average APYs.

 PNC’s high-yield checking account earns a very competitive APY for those who live outside of the bank’s branch presence.
 There’s no monthly fee or minimum balance requirement.